 We scrutinise the tariffs submitted by SSE Airtricity for the Greater Belfast area and firmus for the Ten Towns area to ensure that the maximum average price approved is not more than the sum of the costs allowed under the price control determination.
 This ensures that customers pay no more than the costs of purchasing and supplying gas plus a pre-determined allowance for the operating costs of the business and an agreed profit margin.

-The most recent tariff reviews were published in February 2016 and took effect in April 2016.
-The maximum average price for SSE Airtricity’s domestic and small business customers in Greater Belfast decreased to 101.01 pence per therm from 1 April 2016, an average reduction of 10.2%.
-For firmus supply the maximum average price for domestic and small business customers in the Ten Towns area decreased to 115.51 pence per therm from 1 April 2016, an average reduction of 7.7%.
+The most recent tariff reviews were published in February 2017 and took effect in April 2017.
+The maximum average price for SSE Airtricity’s domestic and small business customers in Greater Belfast increased to 109.63 pence per therm from 1 April 2017, an average increase of 8.5%.
+For firmus supply the maximum average price for domestic and small business customers in the Ten Towns area increased to 129.56 pence per therm from 1 April 2017, an average increase of 12.2%.

 We continue to monitor wholesale costs on a monthly basis and will act as appropriate.